bufbuild/buf/README.md

 We will never make breaking changes within a given major version of the CLI.
 Once `buf` reaches v1.0, you can expect no breaking changes until v2.0.
 But as we have no plans to ever release a v2.0, we will likely never break the `buf` CLI.

+> This breaking change policy does _not_ apply to commands behind the `buf beta` gate, and you should expect breaking changes to commands like `buf beta registry`.
+The policy does go into effect, however, when those commands or flags are elevated out of beta.

 ## Our goals for Protobuf

 [Buf]'s goal is to replace the current paradigm of API development, centered around REST/JSON, with a **schema-driven** paradigm.
 Defining APIs using an [IDL] provides numerous benefits over REST/JSON, and [Protobuf] is by far the most stable and widely adopted IDL in the industry.
 We've chosen to build on this widely trusted foundation rather than creating a new IDL from scratch.